 The cost effectiveness of your radio advertising depends on how well you choose your station, time, and message.
 It's a hit or miss form of advertising, like TV, so you stand a chance of achieving close to zero effectiveness if you choose wrong.
 Though radio ad space is cheaper to purchase than television ad space, there are other cheaper methods you could use that can have similar levels of effectiveness.
 Print ads in local newspapers and internet advertising just might be a better choice for your promotions.

 Keep in mind who you're trying to reach with your advertisement.
 Radio listeners tend to be an older demographic these days as compared to the trends in the 80's and 90's.
-A house painting company, to select a specific example, tends to appeal to an older demographic who has a high disposable income and a preference for hiring outside help, and radio can reach this demographic successfully, so a company like Student Works could use this medium to promote their services.
+A dentist, to select a specific example, tends to appeal to an older demographic who has need for dental work and doesn't have the internet, and radio can reach this demographic successfully, could use this medium to promote their services.
 Younger people, however, tend to gravitate toward the internet and personal music players for listening to music and as a result will be less likely to hear a radio ad directed at them, rendering your purchase of airtime less effective if the younger crowd is your target.

 Many businesses and even some proponents of publicly funded broadcasting point to a lack of funding as a reason to allow commercial advertising onto public airwaves.
 While this would be good for you if you're trying to advertise, consider how the detrimental effect it would have on the station's reputation and airtime for actual programs if it were to change its policy for you.